phanithdsv/CMPE255_Project/README.md

   1) Clone the the git repo to your local.
   2) Download Anaconda Jupyter to run the code.
   3) Run the "model.ipynb" file first using the "train.json".
-  4) Next run the "evaluation.ipynb" file to the results on the test data which is "TopicModellingLabelledTweets".
+  4) Next run the "evaluation.ipynb" file to the results on the test data which is "TopicModellingLabelledTweets.csv".